AdityaThyagaraju/Richpanel/README.md

 # Richpanel
-A Facebook helpdesk application -
+A Facebook helpdesk application, which allows to manage conversations to business FB page in a convinient and distributed manner